Kouei-Lin/proof-of-reserve/README.md

 # Proof of Reserve Python Script

-This is a Python script that helps you track and verify the proof of reserve for different token balances in a financial system.
+This is a nooby Python script that helps you track and verify the proof of reserve for different token balances.
 It allows you to record sessions with user IDs, token balances, and generates a total hash for each session.

 ## Prerequisites